narangmayank/nrf-dude/README.md

 $ cd script

 # Run the nrf automated cli script
-$ python nrf-automated-cli.py COM_PORT BAUDRATE
+$ python nrf_automated_cli.py COM_PORT BAUDRATE log_session=true
 ```

-Logging can be enabled by giving the extra argumnet log_Session.
+Logging can be enabled or disabled using the log_session boolean argument.
 Automated CLI logs will be stored inside the nrf-automated-cli-logs.txt file

 ### Contribute